ajarti/endouble/Readme.md

 # EnDouble (API Normaliser)

 The application allows one to create a API service with a standardised interface to 3rd Party API.

+In order to ensure this normalising proxy is not too onerous on the 3rd Party APIs, it uses a caching mechanism to store the data in a local MySql table.
+Currently the system will check the remote API for the latest index on each call and only update the cache with the new items if there is a change, this introduces a second or so lag to the query.
+This could be altered to update via a cron schedule to reduce the "latency", bandwidth and resources usage, but this would obviously come at the expense of the freshness of the results.

+The system is written to allow you to swap out the transport layer, it currently uses [GuzzleHttp PSR7](http://docs.guzzlephp.org/en/stable/psr7.html) with multiple concurrent connections to the source APIs to improve cache update speeds.
+You can also swap out the caching later which is currently configured to use Laravel's Eloquent(DB ORM).

+You can see a live DEMO of this system at: https://endouble.ajarti.com

 ## Getting Started
 I would suggest making use of [Laravel Forge](https://forge.laravel.com/) to smooth this process.
-Alternatively you can get your Sysop to provide you a server running with the services specified below in prerequisites.
+Alternatively you can get your Sysop team to provide you a server running with the services specified below in prerequisites.